MauriceOmbewa/my-portfolio/README.md

    npm run dev
    ```

-5. Open your browser and visit `http://localhost:3000` to view the website.
+5. Open your browser and visit `http://localhost:port` (as instructed in the terminal) to view the website.

 ## Available Scripts